AlexBAV/cppindriver/README.md

 ### It all Starts with an Allocator

 If we talk about C++, the first thing we need is an allocator.
 Runtime library provides the default allocator for all C++ programs, however, we cannot use Runtime library at all.
-We need to declaring the following global functions:
+We need to declare the following global functions:

 ```cpp
 enum class pool_type